 This is another great “refrigerator salad” that you can keep on hand and add to just about any meal you eat throughout the week.
 And not only does it hold up well, the flavor gets better as it marinates in the fridge.

-Its obvious use is as a side dish, and it would go particularly well with grilled meat.
+Its obvious use is as a side dish, and it would go particularly well with grilled meat or something like our Honey Chipotle Chicken.
 I’ve also been using it as a base for bowl meals (add an egg and a spoonful or two of salsa verde), it can be spooned onto tacos as a sort of chunky salsa or relish, or you can scoop it up with chips for a fresh vegetable-y dip!

 Cucumber and Black Bean Salad